arras-energy/gridlabd-old/docs/Module/Powerflow/Building.md

 # Composition

-Building design and load compositions can be used using the building type.
-Design and composition values are looked up according to the `building_type` property when it is set.
-The building composition file is specified by the module global `building_defaults`.
+Building design and load compositions can be set by specifying the `building_type` property.
+The building type is looked in the building design and composition file, which is specified by the module global `building_defaults`.
 You may specify your own building design defaults by setting the `building_defaults` module global to your file's pathname.
 The file must be formatted similarly to the default file:

 | building_type | UA | CA | UI | CM | UM | DF | K | QE | QG | QO | QV | SA | TS | PZM | PPM | QPM | PZE | PIE | PPE | QZE | QIE | QPE | PPH | QPH |
 | ------------- | -- | -- | -- | -- | -- | -- | - | -- | -- | -- | -- | -- | -- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |